EAS-project-oy/eas-eu-compliance/readme.txt

 2. Activate  EAS EU compliance plugin
 3. Go to WooCommerce → Settings → EAS EU compliance tab
 4. Input the following connection point for connection to EAS system API (item 1 above): https://manager.easproject.com/api.
 Sign up with EAS Project to obtain authorization key via the EAS self-registration system:  https://registration.easproject.com
 5. If you already registered, then obtain authorization keys in Merchant Dashboard https://dashboard.easproject.com.
+If no please register at https://register.easproject.com
 6. Set the language interface for the Plugin (EN for English is set by Default).
 7. Tick the box "Enable EAS EU compliance" and press "Save changes" to test connection with API and create necessary EAS system attributes.
 8. If wrong credentials provided Plugin won’t activate and an error message will be displayed.